Learn about growing morning glories including information on varieties.

 Companion Planting and Design

-Morning glory vines are best planted together with different colored varieties.
+Grow morning glory vines together with different colored varieties.
 You can grow a trellis of red, white and blue morning glories if you’re feeling patriotic.
 They don’t partner well with other annual or perennials flowers since their growth can overwhelm those plants.
 However, they can grow well with evergreen shrubs, such as junipers and yews, providing a pleasant surprise of color against the green foliage.

 ‘Heavenly Blue’ is a popular baby blue colored morning glory with large flowers.
 ‘Scarlett ‘O’Hara’ is a common bright red variety.
 ‘Grandpa Otts’ is one of my favorites.
 This is an heirloom variety that has deep purple flowers with rose star patterns on the petals with a pink throat.
 ‘Red Picotee’ is a newer variety with white edges on the petals and a double flower.
 This variety only grows 6 feet tall.